jdmar3/inls718/schedule/index.md

 (p.236).
 If you have time, also skim through one of the articles on health information seeking in the "additional readings" list.

+Shah, C., Capra, R., Hansen, P. (2014).
+Collaborative information seeking [Guest editor's introduction]. *IEEE Computer 47*(3). http://www.computer.org/csdl/mags/co/2014/03/mco2014030022.pdf

+This is just for reference in case you want to look at it during class.

 [Additional readings of interest](/literature/#session20)

 # Unit 6: Intermediation and Dis-intermediation in Information-Seeking